lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Now that we have a model representing our meals, we need a repository to store them.

 This repository is initialized with a CSV file path.
-It read/write the meals from the CSV file and store them in memory.
-The interface of this repository allows to:
+It reads/writes the meals from the CSV file and holds them as objects in an array.
+The behavior we wnat for the repository is to:
-- Add a new meal to the repository
+- Add a new meal
-- Get all the meals from the repository
+- Get all the meals
 - Find a specific meal thanks to its id

-Write some code to implement this and crash-test your repository in irb.
+Write some code to implement this and crash-test your repository.
 You should create your own `meals.csv` CSV file inside the `data` folder.
 Then test your code by running `rake meal`.

 All green?
 Good!
 Time to `git add`, `commit` and `push`.